Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 done

-In User scripts, we have wan-script, add this three lines in the script:
+In User scripts, we have wan-script, add these three lines in the script:

 cp /jffs/minieap/minieap.conf /etc/